4u-s-codebook/InformationRetrieval-/README.md

 CS267 Fall 2019 :Topics in Database Systems | Information Retrieval by Prof. Chris Pollet.

-The goal of this project is to build a Inverted Index capable of performing boolean queries.
+The goal of this project is to build a Inverted Index capable of performing boolean queries for information retrieval.
 The code ranks result according to the vector space model.